 - Use your house for residential and other purposes

-- Demolish, maintain, renovate or rebuild your house, if complying with the conditions and procedures of Laws on construction
+- Demolish, maintain, renovate or rebuild your house, if complying with the conditions and procedures of laws on construction

 - Do transactions when selling, mortgaging or leasing the property

-Process when buying property in Vietnam
+The Process when Buying Property in Vietnam

-2. Why do you plan to buy?
+1. Why do you want to invest in Vietnam?

-If you look for a beach side resort, Da Nang or Nha Trang could be better choices.
+If you look for a beachside resort, Da Nang or Nha Trang could be better choices.
 Da Nang has experienced great increases in housing prices recently and gets heavily developed.

 Later in this article, I will explain more about interesting places for property investments.
 You can also read my separate articles that list new upcoming property projects for sale in Ho Chi Minh City, and other cities.